GriffithUniLibrary/advanced-data-wrangle-2/content/4-lesson.md

 - Preview and `ok`.

-382 rows of the shark captures now have a new variable & value of Species added.
+382 rows of the shark captures now have a new variable & value of `Species` added.
 - `x` close the Text Facet window.

-Try adding the `Genus` variable using the same steps as above.{% endcapture %}{% include card.md header="Tidy the data then match a key variable using GREL cell.cross" text=text %}
+*Challenge*: Try adding the `Genus` variable using the same steps as above.{% endcapture %}{% include card.md header="Tidy the data then match a key variable using GREL cell.cross" text=text %}

 Find more information on the  `cell.cross`  function [here](https://docs.openrefine.org/manual/grelfunctions#other-functions) and more GREL functions [here](https://docs.openrefine.org/manual/grelfunctions).